d12frosted/elpa-mirror/stable-melpa/xmlunicode-readme.txt

 ; Changes

+v1.25 29 Aug 2021
+  Added a progress message when loading the xmlunicode-character-alist.
+  Fixed a few docstrings.
+  Updated to Unicode 14.0.0d13.
 v1.24 17 Jul 2021
   Changed the format of the xmlunicode-character-alist so that it's more useful for searching by adding the XML entity name and the